galaxyproject/training-material/topics/introduction/tutorials/galaxy-intro-strands/tutorial.md

 > 4. *Click* the **Send query to Galaxy** button at the bottom of the form.
 {: .hands_on}

 This returns us to Galaxy, first displaying a big green box (that's good!) and then returning us to the view we started with.
-Excepnt that we now have an item in our history, the dataset from UCSC.
+Except that we now have an item in our history, the dataset from UCSC.

 ### History Item Status